Xazar TV

 Xazar TV (Xəzər TV; /az/; lit.
-'Caspian Sea') is an Azerbaijani national terrestrial television channel owned by SOCAR through its media wing, SOCAR Media Public Union.
-It was initially launched as a local feed of the defunct Turkish television channel Samanyolu TV on 11 January 2000, being in its current form in 2007, founded by journalist Asaf Hajiyev.
+'Caspian TV') is an Azerbaijani national terrestrial television channel owned by SOCAR through its media wing, SOCAR Media Public Union.
+It was initially launched as a local feed of the Samanyolu TV on 11 January 2000, being in its current form in 2007, founded by journalist Asaf Hajiyev.
 Xazar TV is headquartered in the Baku White City in the Khatai raion of Baku.
 It is a part of the Xazar Media Center.

 History

+STV Xazar (2000–2007)

 The final logo of STV Xazar used from 2003 to 2007.

 Xazar TV was launched on 11 January 2000 as STV Xazar, the Azerbaijani feed of Samanyolu TV.
 It simulcasted with the main feed broadcast in Turkey.
 On 7 July 2006, a presentation ceremony of a documentary film on Azerbaijani president Ilham Aliyev made by STV took place in the Ambassador Hotel in Baku, being broadcast on the channel subsequently.

 On 28 December 2006, discussions on closing down certain foreign television channels in Azerbaijan took place, with the action itself being launched in January next year, with Kanal D from Turkey being shut down subsequently.
 Channel One Russia was also eliminated from Azerbaijani airwaves on 11 July 2007.
 The National Television and Radio Council urged STV Xazar to cease transmissions and sell its frequency.